Updated January 2022

+We know that staying hydrated is important for overall health.
 If I ask you how much water you should be drinking, I’m betting that most of you will be able to quote “8 glasses a day”!
-That’s roughly around 2 litres a day and for the sake of clarifying, that’s water not wine…. or beer…. or cocktails!
-We know that staying hydrated is important but understanding the impact of dehydration may help to emphasise why this is so crucial.
+That’s roughly around 2 litres a day and for the sake of clarity, that’s water not wine…. nor beer…. nor cocktails!
+It is not clear where this claim originated from but there is no scientific evidence to support this claim.